Jun 11, 2022

-Should you use Framer Motion or Motion One?
+Should I use Framer Motion or Motion One?

 Hello everyone.
-My name's Matt Perry and I clearly have an addiction to maintaining JavaScript animation libraries.
+My name's Matt Perry and I (apparently) have an addiction to maintaining JavaScript animation libraries.

 Motion One is a tiny library built atop the browser's native Web Animations API (WAAPI).
 It aims to push the limits of WAAPI while also providing a nicer API in as small a package as possible.

 The other, Framer Motion is a declarative, batteries-included animation library.
 It's predominantly for React but also offers functions that work in all JavaScript environments.
-It also provides WAAPI animations for great performance but also uses JS animations to surpass all of WAAPI's limitations.
-As a result it is also much larger.
+It does provides WAAPI animations for great performance but also uses JS animations to surpass all of WAAPI's limitations.
+As a result it is also much larger, around 17kb for the animate() function vs Motion One's equivalent, which is just 3.8kb.

 Two different libraries with two different sets of design goals.
-But, since the release of the latter, I've been asked many times by developers which they should use in their projects.
+But, since the release of Motion One, I've been asked many times by developers which they should use in their projects.

 TLDR: If you're a React developer, you almost certainly want to use Framer Motion!
 Everyone else needs to think about bundlesize vs feature set.